Moraine Lake Parking: Changes You Need To Know

 Moraine Lake Parking Information

 You can no longer park at the lakeshore at Moraine Lake.
-The best option to get to Moraine Lake is the Park & Ride system with Parks Canada.
-The parking lot for the shuttle system is located at the Lake Louise Ski Resort.
+The best option to get to Moraine Lake is the Park & Ride system with Parks Canada or with a private tour/transfer company.
+The parking lot for the shuttle system is located at the Lake Louise Ski Resort & Summer Gondola.

-There is an exception to this rule for disabled visitors.
+There is an exception to this rule for those with accessibility needs.
 Those possessing a disabled hang tag may proceed to the road to Moraine Lake, and staff will permit access to Moraine Lake Road.

 Why Is Moraine Lake So Popular?